Students who elect to use SofTest must review the following information carefully:

 Laptop users will be required to plug their computers into outlets and may not rely on battery power.

-Yes, laptop users and hand-writers will be in the same exam room.
-The Registrar will provide ear plugs for the hand-writers as needed.
-Hand-writers must report to the exam room no later than 15 minutes before the scheduled start of the exam.
-Laptop users must report to the exam room no later than 30 minutes before the scheduled time of the exam in order to perform the required set up.
+In most instances, laptop users will be in a separate room and must report to the exam room no later than 30 minutes before the scheduled time of the exam in order to perform the required set up.
 Software must be opened within 15 minutes prior to the start of the exam.
 If the software cannot be opened at least 15 minutes before the start of the exam, the student must hand-write the exam.
 The starting time of the exam will not be delayed, nor will the ending time be extended.
 The actual time you have to do the exam is the same as for others who are not using laptops for that exam.
+On occasion, laptop users and hand-writers will be assigned to the same exam room.
+(This is usually limited to smaller courses.)
+If so, the Registrar will provide ear plugs for the hand-writers.

-Please note that because of space constraints, Students may be in exam rooms where more than one exam is being administered at the same time.
+Please note that because of space constraints, laptop users may be in exam rooms where more than one exam is being administered at the same time.

 Immediately inform the proctor, who will contact SysTech staff.
 If any hardware/software problems occur during the exam, you must start hand-writing the exam.
 Standard blue books will be available in the exam room.
 In that case, the professor will be given the typed part of the exam plus the blue book part.
 No additional time will be given to complete the exam even if there are problems during the exam with hardware/software.
 Generally, our experience has been that most technical problems can be solved within a few minutes.